-Have some fun in 2016 at an Oktoberfest in Louisiana.
-The state may only have 400,000 citizens with German heritage.
-But if there is one thing about the people of New Orleans – they love a good party!
+Have some fun in 2022 at an Oktoberfest in Louisiana.
+The state may only have 400,000 citizens with German heritage, but if there is one thing we know about the people of New Orleans – they love a good party!
 So I wouldn’t be surprised if there is a substantial increase in the number of people claiming German ancestry during September and October.
 You can look for them at one of these Louisiana Oktoberfest festivals:

 Roberts Cove is a small community that celebrates its German heritage with this annual festival the first weekend of October.
 Authentic German food, German beer on tap, live entertainment and family friendly environment with children’s activities.
 In conjunction with the event, they run a home brew contest sanctioned by the American Homebrew Association.
 The event is sponsored by the Roberts Cove Germanfest Association.
 Past attractions and entertainment have included live music by German bands and folk singers, an antique farm equipment display, blacksmith demonstrations, folklore presentations and the German Heritage Museum.
 Location: 7212 Roberts Cove Road, Rayne, LA 70578

 Gretna Heritage Fest - Gretna, LA - Oct 7 to Oct 9, 2022

 25 city blocks of carnival rides and games, German beer garden, Latino Village, Italian Village, arts & crafts, live music and more.

 Gordon Biersch - New Orleans, LA - Sep 18, 2019

 Join their Octoberfest party with the tapping of their Oktoberfest bier